Adult Orthodontics are available to correct a range of issues

 Is it too late?

-Since every adult’s teeth and jaws are unique, Dr Barber will talk to you about your individual treatment plan and the appliances you need.
+Since every adult’s teeth and jaws are unique, we will talk to you about your individual treatment plan and the appliances you need.
 Whether you are six or sixty, appearance and health are an important part of your life.
 Your smile affects your looks and helps communicate your thoughts and emotions.
 Don’t be hindered by crooked teeth or a poor bite.
 Orthodontic treatment can improve both your smile and your health.
 For more information on adult orthodontics, contact Smart Smile today to find out more.